 - Early renewals to upgrade to a Minnesota REAL ID or enhanced driver’s license or ID card should not be done at this time.
 The REAL ID deadline is extended to Oct.
 1, 2021.

 - DVS offers a number of online services.
 Visit drive.mn.gov to find out if you can complete your transaction online before you visit offices.

 - If your license expired during the peacetime emergency, you have until two months after the month the peacetime emergency ends to renew.
-The peacetime emergency is currently in effect until June 12.

 - Come prepared.

 - Bring the correct documentation

 - Bring your own pen

 - Fill out your application online before you arrive

 - Show up for your appointment or cancel with as much notice as possible if you need to.
 Cancelling ahead of time allows us to open that appointment to another person who needs it.

 Federal REAL ID Enforcement Deadline Extended to Oct.
 1, 2021